The Top 10 Brand Activations of 2016

 One of 2016’s most talked-about launches is Snapchat’s answer to Google Glass: Snapchat Spectacles.
 While Snapchat is famous for enabling users to provide a window into their lives, Spectacles takes that idea one step further, allowing users to wirelessly broadcast their daily activities from their perspective directly to their screen.
 Snapchat’s Spectacles have a massive waiting list, and have already been used to record a live surgery— not bad for a product that launched a month ago.

-2. IBM Makes the Future Funan activation that applied their cognitive innovations to everyday scenarios: like a “cognitive cocktail bar” serving custom drinks by the AI-powered Watson and a developer playground, powered by the guests’ personalized RFID bracelets.
+At SXSW, IBM needed to find an engaging way to showcase their array of cognitive solutions for B2B companies.
+They captured the attention of business owners and developers by creating an activation that applied their cognitive innovations to everyday scenarios: like a “cognitive cocktail bar” serving custom drinks by the AI-powered Watson and a developer playground, powered by the guests’ personalized RFID bracelets.
 This creative approach won the brand major points by applying a spirit of fun to their most sophisticated technology.

 3. Statefarm Is a Good Neighbor